nodejs/node/doc/api/net.md

 [`server.close()`][] will unlink it.
 But if a user creates the Unix domain socket outside of these abstractions, the user will need to remove it.
 The same applies when a Node.js API creates a Unix domain socket but the program then crashes.
-In short, a Unix domain socket will be visible in the filesystem and will persist until unlinked.
+In short, a Unix domain socket will be visible in the file system and will persist until unlinked.

 On Windows, the local domain is implemented using a named pipe.
 The path _must_